OfTheTrade/asteroidgame/README.md

 Part 3:
 In state.c, state_update was filled with the new requierments.
+A check for bullets was added to state_test.c.

 Firstly, the function now updates "speed_factor" when called and the game is not paused.
 It figures out how many times it has been increased already from it's starting value of 1 and then checks if the game score is high enough to cause